yuqi-liang-qiqi/glm_plus/README.md

 ## FAQ

-**Why ordinal quantile regression?** Quantiles reveal distributional effects beyond the mean, which is useful for ordered outcomes.
+**When to use gologit2 vs OQR?** Use **gologit2** for standard ordered logit with relaxed proportional odds assumptions.
+Use **OQR** when you want to model quantile effects (distributional impacts beyond the mean).

-**Which model should I pick?** Use `OR2` for J=3; use `OR1` for J≥4.
-The frequentist TORQUE implementation provides a practical alternative.
+**Which OQR model should I pick?** Use `OR2` for J=3; use `OR1` for J≥4.
+The frequentist TORQUE implementation provides a practical alternative for larger datasets.

+**How does gologit2 compare to Stata?** Our implementation provides equivalent results with some improvements: robust numerical methods, comprehensive diagnostics, and automatic handling of edge cases.
+Parameter interpretations are identical, but cutpoint signs may differ (clearly documented).

+**Performance considerations?**
+- **gologit2**: Optimized for reliability over speed; includes comprehensive diagnostics
+- **OQR**: Vectorized latent sampling with optional parallelism for Bayesian methods

-**Performance?** The Python code includes vectorized latent sampling and optional parallelism.
-See module READMEs for details.
+See module READMEs for detailed performance notes and optimization tips.

 ## Contributing